A Practical Perspective on Monitoring

 Ring-fencing of IT systems

-If the confidential information in an application or tool cannot be separated, access permissions cannot be switched off, or the viability of the business would be compromised as a result of the proposed segregation or the time needed to implement such segregation implies that the measure will not be in force during the transition period, the competition authority will require a detailed understanding of:
+In the event that the confidential information in an application or tool cannot be separated, access permissions cannot be switched off, the viability of the business would be compromised as a result of the proposed segregation or the time needed to implement such segregation implies that the measure will not be in force during the transition period, the competition authority will require a detailed understanding of:

-- whether confidential information is contained in the system.
-If so, what type of information and what the categories of data are;
+- Whether confidential information is contained in the system.
+If so, what type of information and what are the categories of data.

-- why it is not possible to ring-fence the information at all, or within the time frame of the commitments; and
+- Why it is not possible to ring-fence the information at all, or within the time frame of the commitments.

 Provided that the justifications from the parties are well reasoned (and the trustee, sometimes with help from a technical expert, supports the conclusions reached), the competition authorities have, in the past, adopted a pragmatic approach on the condition that supporting measures (such as the confidentiality agreement approach) are also implemented.